Heckman Selection Model

 -

-Significance of : if significant, sample selection bias is present, and the Heckman correction is doing meaningful work.
+Significance of : if significant, this result is consistent with correlation between the selection and outcome disturbances under the maintained model — but significance alone does not prove selection bias is present (Certo et al., 2016).
 If insignificant, either selection bias is absent or the model lacks power to detect it (weak exclusion restriction).

 -